michel1991/ocp-java-11/annotations/README.md

 Option B is incorrect as the annotation can be applied only to methods that cannot be overridden and abstract methods can always be overridden.
 Finally, option E is incorrect, as it is applied to the declaration, not the parameters.

-### Annotations can be applied to which of the following?
-(Choose all that apply.)
-* A. Class declarations
-* B. Constructor parameters
-* C. Local variable declarations
-* D. Cast operations
-* E. Lambda expression parameters
-* F. Interface declarations
-* G. None of the above

-Annotations can be applied to all of the declarations listed.
-If there is a type name used, an annotation can be applied.

 ### Which annotations can be added to an existing method declaration but could cause a compiler error depending on the method signature?
 (Choose all that apply.)
 *  A. @Override